 Have you ever been prescribed a drug for which a generic alternative was available?
-If so, you may have a few questions about the differences.
+If so, you may have a few questions about the differences in generic medication.
 Some people are initially concerned that these drugs just are not as safe or that they don’t work the same.
 People also worry about effectiveness, ingredients, or the procedure used to create these medications.
 Today we’ve got answers to a few common questions when it comes to generic medications.

 Brand name drugs are more expensive because they’re brand name.
 The company that has created them has spent a lot of money on research and development, along with other factors that go into the drugs’ creation.
 The money they spend has to come from somewhere, and it generally comes from charging a high price for the drug.
 One of the biggest expenses is FDA testing and approval, which all brand name and generic drugs must have before they are allowed to be sold to consumers.

 Do generics have the same effects/side effects/ ingredients?